-Yes, sitting through six movies over the course of 15 hours could be considered crazy by many people, yet there were many crazy people doing just that as Marvel, Paramount, and theatres throughout the country, presented all five of the superhero films that preceded The Avengers, which then premiered at 12:01 a.m. on May 4th.
+Yes, sitting through six movies over the course of 15 hours could be considered crazy by many people, yet there were many crazy people doing just that as Marvel, Paramount, and theaters throughout the country, presented all five of the superhero films that preceded The Avengers, which then premiered at 12:01 a.m. on May 4th.

-With lanyards being issued upon entering the theatre, Avengers-themed 3D Glasses handed out, and the marathon held together with big-screen introductions to each film by S.H.I.E.L.D.
+With lanyards being issued upon entering the theater, Avengers-themed 3D Glasses handed out, and the marathon held together with big-screen introductions to each film by S.H.I.E.L.D.
 Agent Nick Coulson (Clark Gregg), the day became an Avenger event, where the audience is made to feel like one of the team.

 The day opened with Iron Man (2008), a film that truly showed the mettle of Marvel and Paramount in the making of superhero films.
 Robert Downey Jr. gives an inspired performance in a film that is fun and action packed.

 Up next was The Incredible Hulk (2008).
 A fun outing primarily due to the intensity of Edward Norton, and the supporting performance of Tim Roth.

 With two films down, Iron Man 2 (2010) made for a great time to grab a nap.
 In a film that fails miserably to live up to the original, Downey Jr. is back, and his character of Tony Stark is dealing with many issues, the least of which is a horribly contrived antagonist in the form of Whiplash as portrayed by Mickey Roarke who just seems lost.
 The finale battle scene is easy to sleep through which is indicative of how anticlimactic it is.